ricch/richardchin-ca/content/_index.md

         * &frac14; German Shepherd
         * &frac14; Australian Shepherd
       icon: fa-paw
-    - title: Wannabe <br>Chef
+    - title: Wannabe Chef
       content: |-
         If I don't eat, I'll die.
 Or at most, I'd get hangry.
-        * Monthly smoking session on the kamado
+        * Monthly smoked meat session on the kamado
         * Grilling / searing on the bbq
         * Low  and slow stews / braised meats when it gets below zero
         * Eating out when I get lazy
       icon: fa-burger-soda
-    - title: World <br>Traveler
+    - title: World Traveler
       content: |-
         Explorer of new sites & sounds (and logger of Fitbit steps).
         * Joshua Tree, Sequoia, Kings Canyon, Yosemite